BozoDev/roomba_wifi/roomba-control_esp8266/README.md

       * I took a "DC-DC step down" (was a bit of an overkill version - pic to follow) and hooked it up to the 14V Batt of the "PS2" (mini-DIN?) connector.
 Works great, but if I were to do it again, I'd also put in a small switch, so that I could power off the ESP without having to remove the Roomba battery...
+Make sure it allows a sufficient input range - I'm not the mentioned 14V are still 14V whilst charging - documentation calls it 'unregulated' - so it may go up to close to 20V.
 I used some hotglue to attach it in the front left half of the Roomba.
 The main part mentionions a +5V connection on the curcuit-board, but mine looked quite a bit different (780 model) and I had read somewhere that supposedly you couldn't draw too much power from the internal 5V without risking the  device going into some sort of protective mode.
 Don't forget that